Modern Languages and Literatures—French

 FR 699 Independent Study (Units: 1-3)

-Prerequisites Consent of department chair and instructor.
+Prerequisite: Permission of the department chair and instructor.

 FR 800 Seminar in French and Francophone Language and Culture (Units: 3)